 A breast screen is done by taking an x-ray (mammogram) of your breasts at a BreastCheck clinic or mobile screening unit.

-If you notice any symptoms or changes in your breasts between screening appointments, please see your GP.
+Talk to your GP if you notice any symptoms or changes in your breasts between screening appointments.
 Don't wait until your next screening appointment.

 Before your appointment

 You’ll get a letter explaining the breast cancer screening service.
 We will invite you to join the BreastCheck programme.
 You don’t need to reply to the letter.

 We will send you an appointment letter within a month after you receive the first letter from us.

 Your appointment will be at a breast screening unit in your local area.

 The invitation will say where you need to go.
 Contact details will be on your invitation letter.